 So, yes, this may be how some god-conceptions arose. it may be how some still do (see previous post).
 But, since it’s credibility is its greatest proof — it’s worth asking: how credible is this as an explanation of the basis of belief in the Christian God?

 It seems to me that God conceptions are not primarily attempts at the explanation of natural-world phenomena that are otherwise unexplained.
-It seems to me to arise from something endemic to human experience.
+They seem to me to arise from something endemic to human experience.
 Observation of the world is part of our experience but it is not the whole.
 We know ourselves as freely-willing, morally responsible beings.
 We seek to know what life as a whole is all about.
 This seems to me to be a fundamentally different quest than the quest to know where the wind comes from or why the sun rises.
 Our beliefs about God are related to our moral perceptions, our perceptions of beauty, our desire to understand the meaning of our lives, our knowledge of ourselves as free moral agents.
 We are spiritual beings.

 Science can inform faith and faith can inform science but neither of them set out to do what the other does.
 Faith speaks to our human conditions and offers meaning and direction to life.
 Science tells us what the natural world is like and how it works.
 They are (as they say) separate magisteria because we have made them so.

 Theology as we know it addresses the meaning of life as a whole — not the phenomena we cannot explain.
 Sure, God of the Gaps thinking is still around — as in the case of Intelligent Design, for example — but it is surely not the dominant way of thinking about God among theologians themselves.
-And, I think it is that meaning of life questions that is really most important.
+And, I think it is meaning of life questions that is really most important.